 “If Love Modesto never happened again, we are making this part of who we are!”

 “We had a great day!
 Out of 30 people who volunteered, we now have about 20 new mentors who’ll work with students every week!
 Awesome!!!”

 “Had an amazing time spreading encouragement to some of the Public Servants who sacrifice so much to serve and protect our city.
 Thank you to Firestation #7!”

-So many amazing stories have come out of these days, but perhaps the greatest stories are hundreds and hundreds of people who now continue to regularly volunteer with the organizations and areas they served.
-This is our hope and prayer …renewed pride in cities, on-going volunteerism and our community transformed.
-Loving our cities would be just a part of who we are, preferring others as Jesus does.
+So many amazing stories have emerged from Love Our Cities, but perhaps the greatest stories are of the thousands who continue to volunteer regularly with organizations and areas they served.
+This is our hope and prayer…renewed pride in our cities, ongoing volunteerism and communities transformed.

 This is love, living in the way God commanded us to live.
 As you have heard from the beginning, his command is this: live a life of love.
 2 John 6